Section Image

 New Roads is Louisiana's "Little Carnival Capital" on the False River

 New Roads is known as Louisiana’s “Little Carnival Capital” for its extensive Mardi Gras festivities, held since the late 1880s.
-The festivities draw thousands to the region, and many of them enjoy the community’s access to the False River while in town.
+The festivities draw thousands to the region, and many visitors enjoy the community’s access to the False River while in town.
 The combination of sights and sounds in New Roads led to the creation of a city slogan: “Come for the culture.
 Stay for the sunsets.”
 Many families have taken that advice to heart — and for a long time.
 “I’ve been here all my life, like my family has for 11 generations,” says Brian Costello, the historian at the Point Coupee Parish Library.
 “The community is small, so you have a lot of family and friends.
 Even people who move away come back for Mardi Gras and other festivals.”
-Tourism is part of the community’s industry, but so is agriculture.
+Tourism is an important industry, and so is agriculture.
 Eight major crops are grown in the region, with sugarcane and soybeans being the most prominent.

 New Traditional and Acadian-style homes on the riverfront